Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 ```py
 customer = order["customer_id"]
 ```
-raises `KeyError: 'customer_id'` and you are left backtracking through the code to find where you forgot to add `'customer_id'`.
+raises `KeyError: 'customer_id'` and you're left backtracking through the code to find where you forgot to add `'customer_id'`.

 Dataclasses also work well with type checkers like